delfair/twerp/README.md

 To do:

-Script to generate Nullarbor samples.tab file
+Script to generate Nullarbor samples.tab file.</br>
-Script to run Mykrobe predict on multiple samples.
+Script to run Mykrobe predict on multiple samples.</br>
-Script to check software dependencies & versions.
+Script to check software dependencies & versions.</br>
-Scripts to generate PDF report(s) for end-users (LaTeX, rst2pdf, ReportLab...)
+Scripts to generate PDF report(s) for end-users (LaTeX, rst2pdf, ReportLab...).</br>

 #